jabk81220/Hybrid-Identity-with-Entra-ID/Labfiles/Lab02-Setup-SSPR.md

 2. If prompted, sign in as  **<inject key="AzureAdUserEmail"></inject>**, and use the Temporary Access Pass as **<inject key="AzureAdUserPassword"></inject>**, If the **Stay signed in?** prompt appears, select **No**.

-3. In the Microsoft Entra admin center, Navigate to the Search Resources section of the site.
+3. In the Microsoft Entra admin center, navigate to the Search Resources section of the site.

 4. In the search box, type **password reset (1)**, and then select **Password reset (2)**.